Welcome to the GCAS Admissions Department

 A Welcome From the Director

 I am delighted to collaborate with you as you go through the admission process at GCAS College.
 I’m here to assist you with any questions or concerns you have before or after you apply.
 GCAS expects high quality work on all levels.
 This was one of the main reasons why I became part of this dynamic and innovative global community.
 One of the most attractive aspects of this academic community is how “the GCAS model” is geared to attract and work with Researchers (that is how we refer to “students”) from the Global South and East (i.e., Asia, Africa, and South America).
-I live and work in Sri Lanka, for example, and I can tell you firsthand how authentic GCAS’ mission is in wanting to work with really smart researchers irrespective of their financial resources.
-That’s what’s most important to GCAS — working with the brightest minds on the planet because we need diverse minds working together across borders and this in order to solve the most vexing issues confronting our common cohabitation.
+I can tell you firsthand how authentic GCAS’ mission is in wanting to work with really smart researchers irrespective of their financial resources.
+That’s what’s most important to GCAS — working with the brightest minds on the planet because we need diverse minds working together across borders and this in order to solve the most vexing issues in our world today.
 We believe our diverse and multicultural model is one of the most vital factors in addressing challenges for a healthier future, today.
 So I am here to help so feel free to email me or schedule an e-meeting where you can have all your questions answered. – GCAS Admissions Director, Zuzana Garajova

 What GCAS Looks for in an Applicant